Berwick Township - Beaconsfield

 Berwick Township - Beaconsfield is a residential area, with some commercial land use.

-Major features of the area include Wilson Botanic Park, Monash University (Berwick Campus), Chisholm Institute of TAFE (Berwick Campus), Berwick Marketplace, Parkhill Plaza Shopping Centre, Berwick Leisure Centre, Berwick Showground, Casey Hospital, St John of God Berwick Hospital, Timbarra Community Stadium, Akoonah Park, Arch Brown Reserve, Bill Hudson Reserve, Buchanan Park, Cyril Molyneaux Reserve, Edwin Flack Reserve, Hugh Hudson Reserve, Jack Kirkham Reserve, Kirsty Lotkowitz Park, Manna Gum Park, Pioneers Park, Timbarra Park and numerous schools.
+Major features of the area include Wilson Botanic Park, Federation University (Berwick Campus), Chisholm Institute of TAFE (Berwick Campus and Berwick TEC), the Berwick township, Berwick Marketplace, Parkhill Plaza Shopping Centre, Berwick Leisure Centre, Berwick Showground, Casey Hospital, St John of God Berwick Hospital, Timbarra Community Stadium, Akoonah Park, Arch Brown Reserve, Bill Hudson Reserve, Buchanan Park, Cyril Molyneaux Reserve, Edwin Flack Reserve, Hugh Hudson Reserve, Jack Kirkham Reserve, Kirsty Lotkowitz Park, Manna Gum Park, Pioneers Park, Timbarra Park, the Berwick railway station and numerous schools.

-This small area includes the central part of the suburb of Berwick and a small part of the suburb of Beaconsfield.
+Berwick Township - Beaconsfield encompasses the central part of the suburb of Berwick and a small part of the suburb of Beaconsfield.
+The northern part of the suburb of Berwick is included in the Casey Foothills small area, while the southern part is included in the Berwick (South) small area.
 Most of the suburb of Beaconsfield is located in Cardinia Shire.